janvanzeghbroeck/Seeing-Taste/README.md

 #### Figure 5: Silhouette score plot and 2-D PCA visualization
 <img src="figures/sil_plot.png" width=100% height=100%/>

-Plot created from code provided by Scikit-Learn
+Plot created from code provided by [Scikit-Learn](http://scikit-learn.org/stable/auto_examples/cluster/plot_kmeans_silhouette_analysis.html#sphx-glr-auto-examples-cluster-plot-kmeans-silhouette-analysis-py)

 Above on the right, shows a 2-dimensional visualization of the clusters by using Principle Component Analysis (PCA) to reduce the dimensions to two for plotting.
 Looking at the plot, the clusters nicely have separation with very little overlap when only plotting the first two dimensions.

-Now that we have our clusters what do
+Now that we have our clusters, what do they actually mean?

 <img src="figures/break_line.png" width=100% height=100%/>

 ## What Does it Mean?

 <img src="figures/break_line.png" width=100% height=100%/>